hijikila/united-remote-challenge/README.md

 * Listing the most rated repositories that were created the last 30 days
 * Infinite scrolling: Loading repositories on scrolling down the page

+It also implements:
+* Routing
+* Structured to module by feature (only the repository list for now)
+* Lazy loading of modules and their components (not much impact for now because the app is small and contains only 2 modules)

 ##Approach
-This project is implemented using a classical approach of angular for the infinite scrolling, which is based on directives and event binding.
+This project is implemented using a classical approach of angular for the infinite scrolling, which is based on directives and RxJS operators.
 It can be done also, using the virtual scrolling feature of Angular material.

 ##Import